PaoloNardini/atc-terminal/README.md

 You can move the screen by dragging it with the mouse, and zooming in/out with mouse wheel.

-By clicking a plane strip or the plane itself on the screen the planned route will be showed.
+By clicking the mouse on a plane strip, or on the plane itself on the screen, the planned route will be showed until the mouse is released.

 # Current limitations and known bugs
 - All planes are B737-800 (same performances)
-- No airlines prefix are used, all planes have numeric callsign
+- Airlines are randomly selected among world real airlines.
+No country specific airlines are selected at the moment
 - Departure planes hold on the last fix of their SID route if have no further instructions, even if released to ATC (with CH ATC command)
 - Final descend path is very steep and usually the plane level shows zero sligthly before the runway

 # Planned features
 _(not ordered by importance or implementation time)